-Chronic glossitis is an inflamed condition of your tongue that appears often.
-This type of glossitis may begin as a symptom of another health condition.
+Chronic glossitis is an inflammation of the tongue that continues to recur.
+This type may begin as a symptom of another health condition.

-A number of things can cause inflammation of your tongue:
+A number of factors can cause inflammation of the tongue, including:

 Allergic reactions to medications, food, and other potential irritants may aggravate the papillae and the muscle tissues of the tongue.
-Potential irritants include toothpaste and certain types of medications that treat hypertension.
+Potential irritants include toothpaste and certain types of medications that treat high blood pressure.

 Certain diseases that affect your immune system may attack the tongue’s muscles and papillae.
-Oral herpes simplex, a virus that causes cold sores and blisters around the mouth, may contribute to swelling and pain in the tongue.
+Herpes simplex, a virus that causes cold sores and blisters around the mouth, may contribute to swelling and pain in the tongue.